Khirki Mosque: Architecture

-The mosque's walls are of rubble masonry construction with plastered surface on the outside.
+The former mosque's walls are of rubble masonry construction with plastered surface on the outside.
 The interior walls are bland but provided with traditional carved stone screens.
 The symmetrically designed admirable mosque is considered one of “the finest architectural compositions of the Sultanate history.”
 It was considered Firuz Shah's architectural benefaction.

-The importance of the Khirki Mosque's architectural elegance has been considered a precursor to the intensely metaphorical Mughal architecture (1526-1857), with the Lodhi period's (1451–1526) architecture – the Delhi Sultanate's last dynasty – marking the transition.
+The importance of the Khirki Mosque's architectural elegance was considered a precursor to the intensely metaphorical Mughal architecture (1526–1857), with the Lodhi period's (1451–1526) architecture – the Delhi Sultanate's last dynasty – marking the transition.